roxannecorri17/veracity_experiments/README.md

 2. **Evidence–verdict alignment**
 3. **Wording sensitivity**

-The repository contains the datasets, preprocessing scripts, statistical analyses, and figures associated with these experiments.
+The repository contains the datasets and R scripts used to reproduce the preprocessing, statistical analyses, and figures associated with these experiments.

 ## Repository Structure